Actual Tools

 • it considers enabled criteria only

-• it considers all the criteria for a potential target window as a whole: i.e., if the scan fails to meet any single criterion of several criteria then the test fails completely
+• it considers all the criteria for a potential target window as a whole: if the scan fails to meet any single criterion of several criteria then the test fails completely

 • it always tests the Window Class and the Program values for a substring match